-I would like to start by joining the others in paying tribute to those who gave their lives in the service of peace during the last year.
+Five peacekeepers have been killed in Darfur over the last month, reminding us once more of the dangers facing our peacekeepers.
+I would like to join others in paying tribute to those men, as well as all the other men and women who gave their lives in the service of peace during the last year.
 We honour their memory.

-I would like to thank USGs Le Roy and Malcorra for their extensive briefings on the status of UN peacekeeping.
-I commend them for their continued dedication.
+I would also like to thank USGs Ladsous and Haq for their extensive briefings on the state of UN peacekeeping.